Euro 2020 final: Italy vs. England — LIVE | DW | 11.07.2021

 Is football coming home, or is it going to Rome?
-England line up with a back three in their first major final since 1966.
-Italy, unbeaten in 33 games going back three years, are unchanged.
+England have taken an early lead in their first final since 1966.
+Italy, unbeaten in 33 games going back three years, will have to come from behind.
 Live coverage on DW.

 ---